 Today I got recognition at work, someone who has put an extra effort to deliver an important project.
 And I am proud, of course I am, but I also can’t help but feel like a cheat.
-Why you might wonder?
+Why, you might wonder?

-But there was a part of me, a part that wanted to be an engineer before even knowing what being an engineer meant, that tingled.
+But there was a part of me that tingled.
+It was that part that wanted to be an engineer before even knowing what being an engineer meant.
 That part couldn’t be silenced.
-There’s a problem that needed to be solved.
+There was a problem that needed solving.
 And I can be the one solving it.
 So I sat and started putting in the hours.
 My focus was low.
 I spent 3 days just reading, trying to understand what this was about.
-Then it started to make sense.
-So I took every bit that was left in me and put it in that project.
+Until it slowly started to make sense.
+So, I took every bit of what was left in me and put it in that project.

 I started working long hours.

-I had to put on a serious face while my colleagues were telling me they’re worried I might burn out.
-You can’t burn ashes, I wanted to tell them, but instead, I thanked them for their concerns.
-Following the long hours I put into the work, I was tired.
+You should have seen me put on a serious face while my colleagues were telling me they’re worried I might burn out.
+You can’t burn ashes, I wanted to tell them.
+But instead, I thanked them for their concerns.
+Given I was putting in the long hours into work, I was tired.
 So I started sleeping again.
-Since my sleep pattern is returning, I might as well make myself a decent meal.
-Since I’m already sleeping and eating properly, I might throw in a workout in there.
-Slowly, I was regaining control of my life.
+Since my sleep pattern was returning, I started making decent meals.
+Since I was already sleeping and eating properly, maybe a workout here and there wouldn’t be the worst idea.
+Slowly, I started regaining control of my life.

 Four months later, I sleep like a log.
 I’m in great shape physically, heading strong for that summer.
-My parents got vaccinated, so one thing less to worry about.
+My parents got vaccinated, so that’s one thing less to worry about.
 I reconnected with old friends.
 I started making plans for the future.
 I got recognition for the work I put in.

 PS.
-My colleagues are the most amazing people I have ever worked and none of this would have possible without them.
+My colleagues are the most amazing people I have ever worked and none of this would have been possible without them.
 Thank you for helping me through with this.